sebascarreram/42_Piscine_C/README.md

 # 42 Piscine C

-My representations in group C of 42.
+My representations in group C of 42 in fremont.
 At your own risk.